 "With neuro-prosthetics, people have shown that it's possible to control movement with brain activity," Knight said.
 "But that work, while not easy, is relatively simple compared to reconstructing language.
 This experiment takes that earlier work to a whole new level."

 The current research builds on work by other researchers about how animals encode sounds in the brain's auditory cortex.
 In fact, some researchers, including the study's coauthors have been able to guess the words ferrets were read by scientists based on recordings from the brain, even though the ferrets were unable to understand the words.

 The ultimate goal of the UC Berkeley study was to explore how the human brain encodes speech and determine which aspects of speech are most important for understanding.

 "At some point, the brain has to extract away all that auditory information and just map it onto a word, since we can understand speech and words regardless of how they sound," Pasley said.
 "The big question is, What is the most meaningful unit of speech?
 A syllable, a phone, a phoneme?
 We can test these hypotheses using the data we get from these recordings."

-Coauthors of the study are electrical engineers Stephen V. David, Nima Mesgarani and Shihab A. Shamma of the University of Maryland; Adeen Flinker of UC Berkeley's Helen Wills Neuroscience Institute; and neurologist Nathan E. Crone of The Johns Hopkins University in Baltimore, Md.
+Coauthors of the study are electrical engineers Stephen V. David, Nima Mesgarani and Shihab A. Shamma UOM; Adeen Flinker of UC Berkeley's Helen Wills Neuroscience Institute; and neurologist Nathan E. Crone of The Johns Hopkins University in Baltimore, Md.
 The work was done principally in the labs of Robert Knight at UC Berkeley and Edward Chang, a neurosurgeon at UCSF.

 Chang and Knight are members of the Center for Neural Engineering and Prostheses, a joint UC Berkeley/UCSF group focused on using brain activity to develop neural prostheses for motor and speech disorders in disabling neurological disorders.